jagol/BA_Thesis/code/pipeline/README.md

 3. Call `preprocessor.py` if you want to use the local paths or `preprocessor.py -s` if you want to use the server paths.
 4. Call `term_extractor.py` if you want to use the local paths or `term_extractor.py -s` if you want to use the server paths.
+5. Call `taxonomic_relation_extraction.py` if you want to use the local paths or `taxonomic_relation_extraction.py -s` if you want to use the server paths.